 Lack of incentive to locate facilities where they minimize combined generation and transmission cost.

 Potential to increase locality reserve requirement since not all capacity in locality contributes to reliability.
 Dilution of the average reliability contribution of existing generation.
+(What does this second sentence mean?)

-No ability for ISO to address deliverability issues at the sub-zonal level.
+No ability for ISO to address deliverability/locality requirements issues at the sub-zonal level.

 Creating New Localities by Sub-Zone